colony00/todo-list/README.md

 - ~~Show them with checkmarks~~
 - ~~Remove them~~
 - Inspect further/expand
+  The expanded todo should have the edit button.
+The edit DOM should either replace all other things or work in-place.
   - (Edit)
 - ~~Add projects~~
   - ~~(Select from projects when creating TODO)~~